AndresCespedes/AndresCespedes/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I am passionate about exploring new technologies and developing efficient software solutions to solve real-world problems.
-🎓 &nbsp;I'm currently studying Software Engineering .\
+🎓 &nbsp;I'm currently pursuing a degree in Software Engineering.
-🌱 &nbsp;I'm on track for learning more about Software Development, Microservice Based Architecture.\
+🌱 &nbsp;I’m focused on enhancing my skills in Software Development, with a particular interest in Microservice-Based Architectures and scalable systems.
-✍️ &nbsp;In my free time, I Like To Study.\
+✍️ &nbsp;In my spare time, I enjoy deepening my knowledge through continuous learning, reading technical books, and experimenting with side projects.
-✉️ &nbsp;You can shoot me an email at felipecespedes213@gmail.com!
-I'll try to respond as soon as I can.
+🚀 &nbsp;I’m also working on improving my expertise in DevOps practices and cloud infrastructure to build more resilient applications.
+📫 &nbsp;Feel free to reach out via email at felipecespedes213@gmail.com.
+I'll do my best to respond promptly.
+👥 &nbsp;Let's connect and collaborate on interesting projects!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>